mariesophiet/master_thesis/docs/testing_tools_usage/computational_performance_testing.md

 Enter the number of test runs required:
 ```

-You can then enter a valid integer value to specify the total number of test runs.
-However, it is important to note that a higher number of runs will significantly increase testing time, especially if the tool is being used on a more constrained device.
-This feature allows for sufficient gathering of data to perform average calculations, which is vital if conducting research into the performance of PQC algorithms.
+Enter a valid integer to specify how many times each test should run.
+A higher number of runs will increase the total testing time, especially on resource-constrained devices, but it also improves the accuracy of the resulting performance averages.

 ## Outputted Results
 After testing completes, raw performance results are saved to the following directory: